armedvalk/CyberPatriotsMulti-Tool/README.md

 # CyberPatriotsMulti-Tool
-A tool that hardens windows 10 systems.
+A tool that hardens systems.